timloveday1/digital-writing-folio/project-development.md

 #### Programming the page transition/start button/audio start

 I had some trouble animating the transition between the holding page and poem page.
-For most of my coding problems, I sought advice from mdn.
-In this case, I sourced this code: https://developer.mozilla.org/en-US/docs/Web/API/Element/classList.
-Effectively, I added a class to HTML and added a CSS body class to the HTML tag.
-I set an animation up in this CSS class that fades the button/land-page out when activated.
-Likewise, the audio is also triggered when the start button is activated, with a specific time delay function.
+I had set up a CSS animation that would play on a CSS class but struggled to find how to add a class when the button event fired.
+For most of my cording problems I googled what I was trying to achieve and then used MDN to gain a bit more insight into what was suggested.
+In this case, a forum suggested I use a classList in Javascript to add a class, so I sourced an example on the classList MDN PAGE: https://developer.mozilla.org/en-US/docs/Web/API/Element/classList.
+Effectively, I added a class to the <body> HTML tag in the function that was fired from clicking the button.
+The animation I set up using CSS would fade the landing page out over time, so when the class was applied to a HTML tag it would fade that tag out.
+Likewise, the audio is also triggered when the start button is activated, with a specific time delay function that I found on MDN.

 ## Feedback on final project development